 Over the years, new superhero RPGs such as Mutants and Masterminds, Icons and BASH emerged and a number of those creators acknowledged Villains and Vigilantes as an influence.
 But enthusiasm for V&V never dwindled among its hardcore players.
 Many old-school gamers preferred V&V because it featured random character generation- which was fast and resulted in unique characters, open-ended rules that made it easy for GMs to modify as needed, and a fast-paced combat system.
 In the meantime, numerous players dutifully maintained online presences for V&V that were indispensible in keeping interest alive.

-In 2010, having determined that the rights to their game had actually returned to them when Fantasy Games Unlimited Inc. ceased to exist in 1991, Herman and Dee established Monkey House Games to bring Villains and Vigilantes rightfully back into print.
+In 2010, having determined that the copyrights to their game had returned to them when Fantasy Games Unlimited Inc. ceased to exist in 1991, Herman and Dee established Monkey House Games to bring Villains and Vigilantes back into print.
 Their new edition, Villains and Vigilantes 2.1, a slightly modified version of the 1982 edition, hit the number one spot on the Top 100 at rpgnow.com on the first day of its release and over a year later was still in its Top 100.
 Villains and Vigilantes 2.1 also won First Prize in Lulu’s August 2010 sales contest and was one of their top twenty best-selling games.
 It also received favorable write-ups on numerous blogs and websites including Emotionally Fourteen and Ain’t It Cool News.

 Monkey House Games released three free products: the adventure “Oil Pressure” and the playing aid “Wheels within Wheels” both by Talzhemir, and “Infinity Lounge” by Stefan Jones with art by Tod Allen Smith.
 Dee and Herman reunited for “In Broad Daylight”, the first new original authorized-for-sale Villains and Vigilantes adventure in 23 years, which was released in December 2010.
 Monkey House Games also acquired the exclusive publication rights for Bill Willingham’s “Death Duel with the Destroyers” and “Island of Doctor Apocalypse”.
 “Foe File #01: Omni-Primus” the first in a series of 99 cent supervillains, was released in February 2011.

-Monkey House Games established a licensing program for the Villains and Vigilantes 2.1 game system, so any publisher who gets their approval can freely release compatible products.
-The first officially licensed V&V product “Supervillains!
-Volume One” from Zenith Comics, was released in February 2011.
 The characters from the official Villains and Vigilantes universe were licensed by Superhuman Games for the Villains and Vigilantes card game coming in 2011.
 Monkey House Games also signed a distribution and publication deal with Cubicle Seven that brought Villains and Vigilantes back into to stores.
 Villains and Vigilantes was also picked up for sale by iTunes.

 After an absence of several decades, Dee and Herman once again began making appearances at gaming and comic conventions, to run events and meet players.
 Jack and Jeff even participated in an epic length “V&V campaign in one weekend” event run by Bill Willingham at the 2011 Gary Con.
 Meanwhile, Jack has been running events giving participants the chance to playtest upcoming V&V adventures.

-With a history of more than thirty years behind it, and a solidly established membership in the “Dead Game Society”, Villains and Vigilantes is not only back from the grave, but currently experiencing a renaissance.
+With a history of more than thirty years behind it, and after a solidly established membership in the “Dead Game Society”, Villains and Vigilantes is not only back from the grave, but currently experiencing a renaissance.
 Could its best days still be ahead?
 On Christmas Day 2010, Jeff and Jack announced that the third edition of V&V was currently in development for a possible 2012 release.
 (Jeff has been running exclusive chances to play the new system during some of his convention appearances…)

 So, like any good superhero comic book cliffhanger, you’ll have to wait until next issue to find out…